-For many of you out there in the mob, I would say check your own shot group before you starting calling out others.
+For many of you out there in the mob, I would say check your own shot group before you start calling out others.

 It is time to stop the nonsense.
 Your service makes you part of a unique grouping of Americans, but it doesn’t make anyone a hero despite what John Cena told you when you saw him on the USO tour at the Bagram Clamshell, you know, right before salsa night – the real heroes are at Arlington or Walter Reed.

 Nor does it give you a right to be a jerk to others.
 If you think someone is lying about their service, the first thing you should do is chill and regard the situation.
 Separate the innocuous from the consequential.
 Tall tales and ‘war stories’ have been around since the beginning of time and mostly they are harmless.
 I would be lying if I told you I haven’t told one in my life.
 Unless it involves decorations, tabs, or awards which they didn’t receive, the stories generally aren’t worth your time to correct or worry about.

 If you are still convinced they are rotten and they are truly disgracing the service of others like the civilian who wears a uniform and misrepresents himself at a public event or the guy who wears a Purple Heart or Silver Star they didn’t earn, then don’t confront them – the proper course of action is call Law Enforcement, local FBI field office, your chain of command, or the service investigative offices (CID, NCIS, OSI).
-They are the trained professionals who know how to handle these sorts of cases.
+They are trained professionals who know how to handle these sorts of cases.
 It is becoming increasingly obvious many folks don’t.

 And for God’s sake, take off the subdued velcro flag hats.

-This article was originally published on October 10, of 2016.
+This article was originally published on October 10, 2016.
 It represents the personal views of the author and is not an official position of the U.S. Army or any other entity.